 You know when you start reading the novel which side is going to win (the good guys!), but the question is how great the cost will be.
 How many of the good guys are going to have to sacrifice themselves in order to conquer the evil Dracula?

 - Do we ever feel sympathy for Dracula?
 If so, where, and if not, why not?

 - Is there ever any doubt in the reader's mind that Dracula will be defeated?

 - Renfield is one of the most interesting characters in the novel because he doesn't fit neatly either with the "good guys" or with Dracula.
 How would you categorize him?
 Does he switch sides?
 When and why?

 - Why is Renfield in league with Dracula at the beginning?

-Because Dracula is clearly a traditional good versus evil narrative, readers realize from the beginning that Dracula will be defeated; the suspense is therefore not about whether the good will prevail, but about how many will have to sacrifice themselves to bring about the final victory.
+Because Dracula is clearly a traditional "good versus evil" narrative, readers realize from the beginning that Dracula will be defeated; the suspense is therefore not about whether good will prevail, but about how many will have to sacrifice themselves to bring about the final victory.

 Renfield's ambiguous status in the novel helps to complicate what would otherwise be an overly simplistic division of characters into "good" and "evil."